Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Find out more about Kaneiji here on Google maps.

-This temple first opened its doors in 1534.
-It is adorned with carvings by great craftsmen from the Edo Period, Uncho Ishikawa and Shoshu Kanno.
-The brightly coloured carvings on the ceiling, in particular, are a must-see.
+This temple was established in 1534 and is adorned with carvings crafted by renowned artisans from the Edo Period, including Uncho Ishikawa and Shoshu Kanno.
+The intricately decorated ceiling, in particular, is a sight not to be missed.

 Find out more about Kaisando here on Google maps.

-A stage-built hall built in 1631.
-It is said that Enryakuji, a priest of Jiyoku Daishi, opened Toeizan Kaneiji Temple at the demon gate of Edo Castle in analogy to the relationship between Heiankyo and Mt.
-Hiei built this Kannon-do as if it were Kiyomizu-dera Temple in Kyoto.
-In the 7th year of Genroku (1694), he moved from Mt.
-Suribachi in Ueno Park to his present location.
-The principal image is the Senju Kanzeon Bosatsu, which was relocated from Kiyomizu-dera Temple in Kyoto.
-Since the child-rearing Kannon is enshrined in Wakison, it is also popular as a child-giving, easy delivery, and child-rearing Kannon.
+Constructed in 1631, this hall serves as a stage for performances.
+It is said that Enryakuji, a priest of Jiyoku Daishi, erected the Kannon-do at the demon gate of Edo Castle, drawing inspiration from the relationship between Heiankyo and Mt.
+Hiei, and modelled it after Kiyomizu-dera Temple in Kyoto.
+In the 7th year of Genroku (1694), it was relocated from Mt.
+Suribachi in Ueno Park to its present site.
+The main deity enshrined here is the Senju Kanzeon Bosatsu, originally from Kiyomizu-dera Temple.
+It’s also revered as a deity for child-rearing, easy childbirth, and nurturing, with the enshrinement of the child-rearing Kannon in Wakison.

 Find out more about Kiyomizu Kannon-dō here on Google maps.

-After many years of hard work, the Taito City Shitamachi Museum of Folklore was opened on October 1, 1980, right next to Shinobazunoike Pond.
-The first floor features a life-size reproduction of a Taisho period merchant house and row houses, while the second floor contains materials related to Taito City and a toy corner.
+After years of dedication, the Taito City Shitamachi Museum of Folklore opened on October 1, 1980, near Shinobazunoike Pond.
+The ground floor hosts a life-sized replica of a Taisho-era merchant house and row houses, while the upper floor showcases materials related to Taito City, alongside a toy exhibition corner.

 Find out more about Shitamachi Museum here on Google maps.